Variable-N/ChildVax-Child-Vaccine-and-Care/readme.md

 ### Built With

-This project was made with
+This project was made by following Model View Controller (MVC) Pattern.
+I used:

 * [Laravel](https://laravel.com)
 * [MySQL](https://www.mysql.com/)